NuclearData/DataListing/README.md

 ## Issues and Questions
-Please submit an issue if you have any questions or dicover bugs or deficiencies with the
+If you have a question, please start a [discussion](https://github.com/NuclearData/DataListing/discussions/) with the developers.

+If you dicover a bug or deficiencies, please submit an [Issue](https://github.com/NuclearData/DataListing/issues).

 ## Contributing
-We welcome Pull Requests for improvements and bug fixes.
-Please start a discussion with the developers before spending a lot of time on creating a new feature.
+We welcome [Pull Requests](https://github.com/NuclearData/DataListing/pulls) for improvements and bug fixes.
+Please start a [discussion](https://github.com/NuclearData/DataListing/discussions) with the developers before spending a lot of time on creating a new feature.

 ## Distribution
 This package is distributed on GitHub at <https://github.com/NuclearData/DataListing>.